integer-net/RemoveCustomerAccountLinks/README.md

 - PHP >= 5.2.0
 - PHP <= 7.9.9

 Compatibility
 -------------
 - Magento >= 1.5

 Installation Instructions
 -------------------------
-1. Install the extension by copying all the files into your document root.
+1. Install the extension by copying all the files into your Magento document root.
 2. Clear the cache, logout from the admin panel and then login again.
-3. Configure the extension under System - Configuration - Remove Customer Account Links
+3. Configure the extension under System -> Configuration -> (Customers)Remove Customer Account Links
 4. Choose menu points, which should NOT be shown

 Uninstallation
 --------------
 1. Remove all extension files from your Magento installation
+  - app/code/community/IntegerNet/RemoveCustomerAccountLinks
+  - app/etc/modules/IntegerNet_RemoveCustomerAccountLinks.xml
+  - app/locale/de_DE/IntegerNet_RemoveCustomerAccountLinks.csv
+  - app/locale/en_US/IntegerNet_RemoveCustomerAccountLinks.csv

 Support
 -------